USEPA/EPA_HD_CTI_BCA/docs/source/getting_started.rst

 Setting up a Python environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Once you have the repo locally and have set up your python environment, you can install the packages needed to use the repo by typing the command (in a terminal window within your python environment):
+Once you have the tool installed locally and have set up your python environment, you can install the packages needed to use the tool by typing the command (in a terminal window within your python environment):

 ::